 Have you ever created art when you’re high?
-High on life, happiness, excitement or cannabis, all of these feelings open up the imagination and senses.
+High on life, happiness, excitement or cannabis which more and more countries are becoming open-minded to the idea of.
+In 2016, marijuana was legalized in Germany, but we’re still waiting on recreational legislation.
+German cannabis website Bareleaf seems to think this is coming soon, at least in Berlin.
+Legalisiere jetzt Marihuana in Deutschland!
+But I digress, all of these feelings open up the imagination and senses.
 For special moments in time, you are freed from constraints limiting your capacity to push the boundaries of creation.
 Self-doubt and fear don’t hinder; ideas run free.
 The energy of creation is heightened.
 If you’re wanting to try and get your cannabis cheaper so you can get high more often and be free from constraints, look into growing equipment and other processing equipment from companies like www.trimleaf.com for example.

 It is this energy and love for art that saw Dona Frank, Founder & Managing Member of the Natural Cannabis Company, create the High Art annual competition.
 “Six years ago, we decided that we wanted to marry our passion for art and our passion for cannabis.”
 She explains.
 “And now we are displaying your art all over the world.”
-And so High Art was born, celebrating universal creativity and allowing the opportunity for The Natural Cannabis Company to produce amazingly unique packaging for their premium cannabis products.
+And so High Art was born, celebrating universal creativity and allowing the opportunity for The Natural Cannabis Company to produce amazingly unique packaging for their premium cannabis products, similar to those from cannibus club san jose .

 2018 High Art Finalist – Anton Lee: The Tower